-Applications will be accepted until January 6, 2023.
-The ABF/JPB Foundation Access to Justice Scholars Program Advisory Committee will review applications.
+Applications will be accepted through January 15, 2024.
+The ABF/JPB Foundation Access to Justice Scholars Program Advisory Council will review applications.
 Scholars will be selected on the basis of their proposed research projects.
 Projects must demonstrate that significant progress can be achieved during the term of the Scholarship and show clear promise along both of two dimensions: the production of social scientific discoveries relevant to understanding access to justice and the production of knowledge that can inform real world access to justice policy and practice, particularly as they relate to anti-poverty efforts.
-Scholarship appointments will be announced in February 2023 and selected Scholars must attend an in-person kickoff meeting March 17-19, 2023.
+Scholarship appointments will be announced in March 2024 and selected Scholars must attend an in-person kickoff meeting June 2024.

 Information on this program may also be found by visiting the ABF website.

 The American Bar Foundation is a Chicago-based, independent, non-profit research institute that focuses on the empirical and interdisciplinary study of law, legal institutions, and legal processes.